omadaniTet/sparse-moving-averages/README.txt

 synthetic_experiments.py gives examples of runs and describes functionality.

-- See dyal_on_binary.py for an example of a function that generates arrays of output (learned) probabilities from running DYAL on a binary oscillating sequence (gives an example of plotting the data).
+- See dyal_on_binary.py for an example:  a function that generates arrays of output (learned) probabilities from running DYAL on a binary oscillating sequence (gives an example of plotting the data).

+The picture, dyal_001_differentBinomThrshs_syn_oscillates.png, plots DYAL's estimates when the binomial tail parameter is changed, one of {1, 3, 5, 10}, min learning-rate of 0.001, on the same binary oscillating (0.025<->0.25) sequence (setting to 1 leads to high variance (close the Qs), and 10 can be too conservative (close to static EMA, fixed rate of 0.001).

 - See wrapper_synthetic.py, for how to generate some of the tables' entries in the paper.

-- See the two unit test files (test_SMAs.py and test_evaluations.py) for insights on the behaviour of the various functions.
+- See the two unit test files (test_SMAs.py and test_evaluations.py) for additional insights on the behaviour of the various functions.

 TODO: Add a few real-world sequences from the paper, as well as code